+Bribery Act 2010:

-Equality Act 2010: this act applies across all sizes of development projects and requires developers to embed equality and non-discrimination into their corporate culture, operational practices, and development projects.
+This act applies across all sizes of development projects and requires developers to embed equality and non-discrimination into their corporate culture, operational practices, and development projects.
 This includes for example designing places that do not exclude people with disabilities.
 We comply with this regulation and provide evidence with our planning applications.

-Bribery Act 2010: any company incorporated or formed in the UK is subject to the Bribery Act.
+Any company incorporated or formed in the UK is subject to the Bribery Act.
 We have a zero-tolerance approach to bribery and corruption and detail this in our Employee Handbook, which is accessible to all current and new employees.

-UK General Data Protection Regulation (GDPR)/Data Protection Act 2018: we comply with data protection legislation to ensure the protection and lawful processing of personal data.
-For more information on this please see our Privacy Policy.
+UK General Data Protection Regulation (GDPR)/Data Protection Act 2018:

-The Companies Act 2006: since Yoo Capital is a private limited company, we need to comply with the Companies Act, which covers aspects such as incorporation, director responsibilities, financial reporting, and governance.
+The Companies Act 2006:

+Since Yoo Capital is a private limited company, we need to comply with the Companies Act, which covers aspects such as incorporation, director responsibilities, financial reporting, and governance.